 Once there, kayakers need to stay at least a half mile away from the edge of the glacier and be mindful of glacier lake outburst floods that can quickly raise the water level near these icefields.
 Fog is also a concern, along with high surf on a coast with few landings.
 Taking a guided tour is a good option for many.

-There are many opportunities for freshwater and saltwater fishing in Seward, along Resurrection Bay and in backcountry lakes and streams.
+There are many opportunities for freshwater and saltwater fishing in Seward, along Resurrection Bay, and in backcountry lakes and streams.
 Salmon, halibut, Dolly Varden, and rockfish are plentiful in this area, and fishing licenses are required.

 The Harding Icefield is an exceptional place for experienced mountaineers.
 Icefield explorers should have extensive crevasse rescue training and glacier travel skills.
 Groups should be connected by rope when moving together, and all participants must be proficient skiers.

-Snowshoeing on the glaciers is also a great way to experience the icefields.
+Snowshoeing on the glaciers is also a great way to experience the ice fields.
 The best time of year to explore is in April when daylight is getting longer and the temperatures are warming up.

-Land adventurers will find black and brown bear, moose, and mountain goats in great numbers throughout the region.
+Land adventurers will find black and brown bears, moose, and mountain goats in great numbers throughout the region.
 Sealife in the area consists of birds like cormorants, puffins, and bald eagles, along with mammals ranging from stellar sea lions, sea otters, humpback and killer whales, harbor seals, and porpoises.

 A visit to Kenai Fjords National Park will open eyes to the wonder of extremes.
 From peaceful fishing along the shoreline of Resurrection Bay to the heart-pumping exhilaration of a mountaineering trip across crevasse-filled glaciers, travelers here will have a difficult time returning to the mundane when they leave.
-Whale breeching, glacier calving, and sea kayaking are hard to compete with back at home!
+Whale breaching, glacier calving, and sea kayaking are hard to compete with back home!